HL7/carin-bb/input/pagecontent/Security_And_Privacy_Considerations.md

 1. The FHIR Security specification provides guidance related to communication security, authentication, authorization/access control, audit, digital signatures, attachments, labels, narrative, and input validation.
 The FHIR security specification is available [here](http://hl7.org/fhir/R4/security.html).
-2. The FHIR Security and Privacy Module describes access control and authorization considerations to protect a FHIR server, how to document permissions granted, and hot to keep records of performed events.
+2. The FHIR Security and Privacy Module describes access control and authorization considerations to protect a FHIR server, how to document permissions granted, and how to keep records of performed events.
 The FHIR Security and privacy module can be found [here](http://hl7.org/fhir/R4/secpriv-module.html).
-3. The FHIR Implementer’s Safety Checklist helps implementers be sure that they have considered all the parts of FHIR that impact their system design regarding safety.
+3. The FHIR Implementer’s Safety Checklist helps implementers be sure that they have considered all the parts of FHIR that impact their system design regarding privacy, security, provenance, and safety.
 The FHIR safety check list is available [here](http://hl7.org/fhir/R4/safety.html).

 ### Security Requirements
 For the purposes of information exchange defined by this IG, additional security conformance requirements are as follows: